mvolkmann/redux-easy/README.md

 but can be set to any valid value including `'checkbox'`.

 The value used by the `input` is the state value at the specified path.
-When the user changes the value, this component uses the provided `dispatchSet` function to update the state.
+When the user changes the value, this component updates the value at that path in the state.

 To perform additional processing of changes such as validation, supply an `onChange` prop that refers to a function.

+HTML `textarea` elements can be replaced by the `TextArea` component.
+For example,
 ```js
 <TextArea path="feedback.comment" />
 ```

+HTML `select` elements can be replaced by the `Select` component.
+For example,
 ```js
 <Select path="user.favoriteColor">
   <option>red</option>